Step by Step Guide Edge Optics

 Some people think of Lensbaby as a tilt-shift lens, and our Edge Optics have some features in common with tilt-shift lenses.
 This lens tilts and gives you that same selective focus, slice-of-focus look.
 However, it does NOT shift which is what corrects perspective – like when you look up at a tall building and it seems to narrow as it gets taller.

-We currently make the Edge Optic in a 50mm f/2.5 version, though we have also made an 80mm f/2.8 version in the past.
+We currently make the Edge 35 Optic – 35mm f/3.5 – and the Edge 50 Optic – 50mm f/2.5.
+We have also made an Edge 80 80mm f/2.8 version in the past.
 Edge 80 is discontinued but still possible to find online or in some Lensbaby authorized retailers.
 If you already own a Composer series lens body, you just need the optic.

 All Lensbaby lenses are manual and contain no electronics to communicate with your camera.
 You focus manually and set aperture manually on the Optic.
 Most cameras, however, WILL meter for you.
 With these lenses, you’ll set the aperture for the amount of blur you want, and you’ll use shutter speed and ISO to control your exposure.